 James Howard Kunstler had a successful career as a novelist and journalist when the scene outside his window, on his street—on most of the cities and streets in America—caught his attention: “the tragic landscape of highway strips, parking lots, housing tracts, mega-malls, junked cities, and ravaged countryside that makes up the everyday environment where most Americans live and work.”

-He followed Geography with Home from Nowhere: Remaking Our Everyday World for the Twenty-First Century in 1996.
+He followed Geography with Home from Nowhere: Remaking Our Everyday World for the Twenty-First Century.
 Mike Weilbacher of The Philadelphia Inquirer described it as a “deliciously wicked over-the-top nonfiction romp across the tortured terrain of suburban America.
 This book is a wonderful whack-on-the-side-of-the-head to an increasingly complacent country bent on turning everywhere into Nowhere.”

 For his next work, Kunstler trained his eye on the oil crisis.
-The bestselling book The Long Emergency: Surviving the End of the Oil Age, Climate Change, and Other Converging Catastrophes of the Twenty-first Century (Atlantic Monthly Press, 2005), expands on his past work on sprawl and automobile culture by exploring the sweeping economic, political and social changes that will result from the end of access to cheap fossil fuels.
+The bestselling book The Long Emergency: Surviving the End of the Oil Age, Climate Change, and Other Converging Catastrophes of the Twenty-first Century, expands on his past work on sprawl and automobile culture by exploring the sweeping economic, political and social changes that will result from the end of access to cheap fossil fuels.

 “What sets The Long Emergency apart from numerous other books on this theme is its comprehensive sweep—its powerful integration of science, technology, economics, finance, international politics and social change—along with a fascinating attempt to peer into a chaotic future.
 And Kunstler is such a compelling, fast-paced and sometimes eloquent writer that the book is hard to put down…Kunstler, like George Orwell, understands that being honest about the past and present is the only way to prepare ourselves for an uncertain future.”